sara-nl/spiderdocs/source/Pages/advanced_commands.rst

    Submitted batch job 2560644

-The first command submits a job that returns only the JobID value with ``--parsable``, and saves this value to a variable called ``jobid``.
+The first command submits a job and returns only the JobID value with ``--parsable``, and saves this value to a variable called ``jobid``.
 The second command only starts after the job with jobid has finished in a success state with ``afterok``.
 For more information on the dependency flag, see `the SLURM man-pages <https://slurm.schedmd.com/sbatch.html>`_.

 Now you can see your jobs in the queue with: